Disturbing Photos Show National Parks Overflowing With Garbage Due To Government Shutdown

 There’s another problem as well: poop.
 As reported by the Inquisitr, with no one to manage the park’s toilets, most are overflowing or locked.
 That means visitors have been doing their business on the side of the road.
 To stem the tide, however minimally, volunteers have been picking up trash, supplying toilet paper, and doing what they can.

 And then there’s the problem of lawlessness.
-As the Washington Post reports, in the absence of security, the campgrounds in the National Parks are basically the Wild West.
-So far, there don’t appear to be any reports of rampant crime at National Park campgrounds, but at Antietam National Battlefield in Maryland, visitors are warned to “use extreme caution if choosing to enter.”
+As the Washington Post reports, in the absence of security, the campgrounds in the national parks are basically the Wild West.
+So far, there don’t appear to be any reports of rampant crime at national park campgrounds, but at Antietam National Battlefield in Maryland, visitors are warned to “use extreme caution if choosing to enter.”

 Meanwhile, another stately national institution, the Smithsonian, remains open, for now.
 That’s because private funding was secured to keep it open.
 Unfortunately, that private money is due to dry up soon, meaning that the museums and the National Zoo will soon be closed as well.